 When building your own ESPHome sensors and nodes using the popular ESP8266 or ESP32 , you will quickly come to realize that there are three main voltages used in such projects: 3.3 V, 5 V, and 12 V. Generally, though, you will only be using a single power supply for the finished project, even if you’re working with multiple voltages.
 That is why DC-DC buck converters exist.

-While there’s nothing wrong with wiring everything up while prototyping of your project, it’s much easier to use a bench power supply for testing purposes.
-That way you can exclude any power circuit until it is time to build the finished product.
+While there is nothing wrong with wiring everything up while prototyping of your project, it’s much easier to use a bench power supply for testing purposes.
+That way, you can exclude any power circuit until it is time to build the finished product.
 The downside of a bench power supply is that they are heavy, bulky, and can cost a pretty penny.

 Why an ATX power supply is perfect for ESP32 and ESP8266 projects

 There are a few reasons why I consider ATX power supplies to be perfect for projects using an ESP32 or ESP8266.
 For starters, you can buy them for relatively little money, especially if you scour the second-hand market.
 ATX power supplies generally have a large fan, keeping all the components cool while not being all too noisy.
 Bench power supplies will often use a miniscule fan which has to spin fast to keep up.

 Finally, what might be a downside for more experienced makers, but, for me, is an upside, you only get what you need.
 You don’t have to twist any knobs or adjust any levers.
 All you get is clean 3.3 V, 5 V, and 12 V. Nothing more and nothing less.